q3769/conseq4j/README.md

 The conseq4j implementation is thread-safe per its given sequence of submitted tasks.
 However, it is not recommended that the API client use concurrent threads for task submission.
-In the context of sequencing and concurrency, thread-safeness goes beyond the concern of data corruption on individual tasks, into that of the execution order across multiple related tasks.
+In the context of sequencing and concurrency, thread-safety goes beyond the concern of data corruption on individual tasks, into that of the execution order across multiple related tasks.
 It is worthwhile to clarify the effect of using client-side multithreading, instead of the conseq4j API, to achieve concurrency.